Steph Curry Explains Trash Talk To LeBron James During Game 1 Of 2018 NBA Finals

 Although the championship rivalry is evident, Curry said there is respect between the two players.
 Working out together in the summer and playing pickup is a different environment than on the court.
 Curry made it known there is still plenty of competition on the court.

-“Guys can be buddies and friends and whatnot and have whatever type of relationship they want to have in the summer and off the court, but the rivalry and competition and egos and all that stuff that lives in an NBA game and when you’re trying to hold that trophy — it’s really there and it’s not going anywhere–“
+“Guys can be buddies and friends and whatnot and have whatever type of relationship they want to have in the summer and off the court, but the rivalry and competition and egos and all that stuff that lives in an NBA game and when you’re trying to hold that trophy — it’s really there and it’s not going anywhere.”